Bound for Port Davey ~ 15 March

 A grand day of magic blue skies and hot bright sun sparkling on a very calm sea gave the whale skeletons an even greater impact.
 So many huge creatures, their lives snuffed out in horrible pain had us shaking our heads and wondering why?
 In November last year a pod of 24 Sperm whales beached just outside Hells Gate in windy conditions generating dangerous seas, 20 perished.

 Video clip of Gordon River aboard Stormbreaker

-We have just finished a promo video clip for our good friends Trevor and Megs Norton who run West Coasts Yacht Charters in Strahan Tasmania, Australia.
+We have just finished a promo video clip for our good friends Trevor and Megs Norton who run South West Expeditions in Strahan Tasmania, Australia.
 Sailing the 65 foot Stormbreaker they are the only operators licensed to go all the way up the World Heritage Gordon River and their overnight trip to Sir John Falls is a special treat.
 View some of the spectacular scenery in this short clip.